 Today’s Wonder of the Day was inspired by Hannah.
 Hannah Wonders, “What are the basic life skills?”
 Thanks for WONDERing with us, Hannah!

-When you're young, it seems like your job consists mostly of going to school and learning.
-Some kids probably look forward to the day when they graduate and they can stop learning.
+When you’re young, it seems like your job is mostly made up of going to school and learning.
+Some kids probably look forward to the day when they graduate.
 But guess what?
-We never really stop learning.
+We never really stop learning!

 Even if you get tired of school from time to time, there are probably plenty of skills you look forward to acquiring.
 For example, most kids can’t wait to learn to drive a car.
 Others might want to learn skills for a hobby, such as archery, woodworking, or playing an instrument.

 Of course, there are also other valuable life skills you need to learn that might not be as exciting.
-These can include things like doing the laundry, paying the bills, balancing the checkbook, and changing the oil in an automobile.
+These can include things like doing laundry, paying bills, balancing a checkbook, and changing the oil in an automobile.

 All this talk about learning might have you WONDERing.
 How do people acquire new skills, anyway?
 People do so in school, of course, but often, kids gain just as much knowledge at home!
 You can probably think of at least a few skills you’ve learned from your adult family members.

 Do you remember learning to tie your shoes?
 How about counting?
 Maybe your parents or caregivers have taught you to do household chores or make lunch.
 Odds are, they used one of a few different strategies.

 Maybe they gave you instructions.
 Explaining how to do something is one good way to teach a new skill.
 Or perhaps an adult family member modeled a task for you.
 Many people learn best by watching others do something correctly.
 An adult may have also broken down a job into steps for you.
 Step-by-step teaching is another great way to pass on skills.